Learning Refined Document Representations for Dense Retrieval via Deliberate Thinking: Methodology

 For the query $q$, we compute the ranking probability of the $i$-th document $d_i$ in the document collection $\Tilde{\mathcal{D}} = \{d^+\} \cup\mathcal{D}^{-}$ as:

 where $|\Tilde{\mathcal{D}}| = k$.
 This yields a probability distribution $P(\Tilde{\mathcal{D}}|q)$ over the $k$ documents:

-Each value $P(d_i | q)$ represents the ranking probability of the $i$-th document $d_i$ using the document representations from all thinking steps $\{h^d_1, ..., h^d_m\}$ of CoD that yield a higher similarity with the query.
+Each value $P(d_i | q)$ represents the ranking probability of the $i$-th document $d_i$ using the document representations from all thinking steps $\{h^d_1, ..., h^d_m\}$ of CoD that yield the highest similarity with the query.
 Concurrently, we compute the rank probability of $d_i$ using the last-token embedding $h^d_m$ from CoD:

 Then we can obtain the ranking probability distribution $Q(\Tilde{\mathcal{D}}|q)$ as well:

 We then minimize the Kullback-Leibler (KL) divergence between two probability distributions $P(\Tilde{\mathcal{D}}|q)$ and $Q(\Tilde{\mathcal{D}}|q)$: